josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/⚖️_landlord_remedies_for_covert_surveillance_abuse.md

 # ⚖️ Landlord Remedies for Covert Surveillance Abuse
 **First created:** 2025-10-03 | **Last updated:** 2025-10-07
-*Civil and tortious claims available when tenants covertly convert property into a surveillance hub*
+*Civil and tortious claims available when tenants covertly convert property into a surveillance hub.*

 ---